CAROLINA CARPAL TUNNEL

 Picture

-A small absorbable stitch is used to close the incision and a soft dressing is applied.
-The whole process takes about 10 minutes.
-On average, patients spend about 50 minutes at our facility.
+Surgical tape closes the incision, and a soft dressing is applied.
+The whole procedure takes about 10 minutes, and recovery takes about 10 minutes, so on average, patients spend about 50 minutes at our facility.

 Picture